The future of video content management is MX1 360

 The result can be an uncoordinated machine with many moving parts that do not communicate with each other, giving media owners less transparency and control over the process.
 In addition, inefficiencies such as unnecessary duplication of workloads and files may arise, along with an increased potential for human error.

-The MX1 360, a solution developed by MX1 addresses this precise issue, and is designed to help broadcasters manage, deliver and monetise content, enabling them to focus on producing quality content, which is their core strength.
+The MX1 360 a platform developed by MX1 addresses this precise issue, and is designed to help broadcasters manage, deliver and monetise content, enabling them to focus on producing quality content, which is their core strength.
 SES and MX1 together present a single, unified platform to centralise all content management and streamline the entire video delivery process across all media types.

 The platform’s single point of access means that all the content and workflows are accessible through a single-entry point, and you can make quick decisions by getting an immediate overview.